ajsmith/docker-riemann/README.md

 ## 1.3

 - Upgrade to Riemann 0.2.12.
-- Upgrade to Fedora 25.
+- Upgrade Fedora image to Fedora 25.
+- Upgrade RHEL image to RHEL 7.3.
 - Expose port 2003 for Graphite clients.

 ## 1.2